• Skip to primary navigation

 Storage

 These cookies can be stored in an airtight container for up to 1 week at room temperature.
-You can also stored baked and cooled shortbread cookies in the freezer for up to 3 months.
+You can also store baked and cooled shortbread cookies in the freezer for up to 3 months.

 FAQ